Ross Chastain: 2024: Missing the playoffs

+2025

+Chastain started the 2025 season with a 40th-place DNF at the 2025 Daytona 500.
+Three months later at the 2025 Coca-Cola 600, he ran down and passed the dominant William Byron with five laps to go and scored his first win of the season, making history as he became the first driver in the modern Cup Series era to win a race in which he started last in.

 Personal life

 A native of Alva, Florida, Chastain was a watermelon farmer on his family's farm until he turned thirteen.
 He is a graduate of Riverdale High School in Fort Myers.
 Chastain attended Florida Gulf Coast University for a semester before he began racing in the Truck Series.

 While Chastain's father raced as a hobby, Ross is the first generation of his family to race competitively.
-Ross started racing at age twelve after seeing his father hobby race and seeing other kids his age race.
+Ross started racing at age twelve after seeing his father's hobby race and seeing other kids his age race.
 Ross is the older brother of Chad Chastain.

-Motorsports pundits and fans have come up with a variety of rhyming monikers for Chastain, such as Ross "The Hoss" and Ross "The Boss."
+Motorsports pundits and fans have come up with a variety of rhyming monikers for Chastain, such as Ross "The Boss" originally coined by Mike Joy directly following the finish to the 2022 GEICO 500 at Talladega Superspeedway which Chastain won.

 Motorsports career results

-Stock car career summary
+Racing career summary

 † As Chastain was a guest driver, he was ineligible for championship points.

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)